EOEPCA/helm-charts/charts/login-service/README.md

 ## Config

 For the Config Job the main configuration will focus on certificate signatures and base LDAP customization.
-The image used is from gluuFederation `gluufederation/config-init:4.1.1_02`.
+The image used is from eoepca `eoepca/config-init:4.1.1_02`.
 This will be the first instance to complete, the rest of the deployments will be waiting for the config-job to finish ingesting data in the volume and then consume it.
                                                                                                                                                                      |
 | Parameter                        | Description                                                                                           | Default                          |